amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 ```

 There is something weird...
 The `question.qname.label` contains a list of the domain "elements" -
-The domain in the DNS protocol is stored as Length-Value pairs instead of the dots in the name.
+The domain in the DNS protocol is stored as length-value pairs instead of the dots in the name.
 For example:
 ```
 www.google.com